-Nearly 900 colleges and universities use the Common App in the college admissions process, so you'll likely need to complete it if you're applying to college next year.
+Over 900 colleges and universities use the Common App in the college admissions process, so you'll likely need to complete it if you're applying to college next year.
 The Common App allows you to send one application to multiple colleges, which makes your life easier.
 But colleges can also add on additional questions and ask for writing supplements, so check the requirements for every school and make sure to submit a complete application to each one.

 To help you (and those advising you) navigate the application process, the Common App provides several resources on its website.
 Access these anytime over the next several months.

 - Common App Ready provides presentations and video tutorials on different aspects of the application, including recommendations, fee waivers, and creating an account.
 It also includes general tips and best practices, as well as resources in Spanish.